AElfProject/AElf/docs-sphinx/reference/chain-sdk/go/go-sdk.md

 ### GetNetworkInfo

-Get the network information of the node
+Get the network information of the node.

 _Web API path_